vladflore/blog/about.markdown

 _**Q:**_ Who are you, Vlad?

 _**A:**_ Just a man on this planet, currently living in Germany and working as a software engineer.
 I love learning new things and challenging myself with new endeavours, especially when it comes to Computer Science and Technology.
 I also like travelling and exploring new places.

 Check my [Linkedin][Linkedin](English) and [Xing][Xing](German) profiles should you want to learn more about the professional Vlad.

+Fell free to have a look at the [GitHub] profile should you be interested into my commits.

 _**Q:**_ Why a blog?